werf/werf/docs/pages/configuration/stapel_image/git_directive.md

 ### git, ssh

-Werf supports access to the repository via the git protocol.
+werf supports access to the repository via the git protocol.
 Access via this protocol is typically protected using ssh tools: this feature is used by GitHub, Bitbucket, GitLab, Gogs, Gitolite, etc. Most often the repository address looks as follows:

 ```yaml
 git: